IAMconsortium/pyam/doc/source/data.rst

 As mentioned above, every :class:`pyam.IamDataFrame` contains a :code:`meta` attribute which is its metadata table.

-More to be written here, questions I have now which might guide writing:

-   - How is ``meta`` meant to be treated?
-It is only for metadata on a model-scenario level right?
-It is not intended for timeseries by timeseries level metadata.

-   - Any timeseries by timeseries metadata needs to go in the ``data`` table?
-If you're going to put metadata in the ``data`` table, every single point will need to have a value as :class:`pyam.IamDataFrame` removes any rows containing any ``np.nan`` values.

-   - The advantage of having metadata only at the model-scenario level is its easy to plot with and it keeps it relatively small (which makes filtering faster)?
-The disadvantage is that you can't do timeseries level metadata easily (so some filtering is more difficult than it needs to be?)?
+This metadata table is intended to contain metadata at the scenario-model level only.
+For example, the temperature category a scenario falls into (e.g.'Below 1.5°C', 'Between 1.5°C and 2.0°C' etc.).

-   - As far as possible, :code:`pyam` attempts to keep metadata information when performing operations.
-The metadata information is kept using ``pyam.utils.merge_meta`` which will raise conflicts as appropriate.
+As far as possible, :code:`pyam` attempts to keep the information in :code:`meta` consistent with :code:`data` when performing operations.
+The metadata information is kept using ``pyam.utils.merge_meta``, which will raise conflicts as appropriate.

+The metadata table is not intended for data point by data point metadata.
+If you want to have metadata with this level then you should simply operate on the :code:`data` attribute of the :class:`pyam.IamDataFrame`.
+For example, you could specify whether a given data point is the result of an interpolation or not.

+A word of warning when adding data point by data point metadata.
+:code:`pyam` drops any data rows which have any :code:`NaN` values.
+Hence, if you're adding metadata to :code:`data`, you need to make sure that you **add it to every single row**.
+Any rows which aren't assigned a value will be dropped by :code:`pyam` or will cause it to behave unexpectedly.

+This begs the question, why does :code:`pyam` drop any data rows which have any :code:`NaN` values.
+The reason is that pandas does not play nicely with :code:`NaN` in many cases (see e.g. `here <https://stackoverflow.com/a/18431417>`_ and `here <https://stackoverflow.com/a/13606221>`_).
+Hence it is simpler to remove all the :code:`NaN`'s, ensuring that :code:`pyam` has a clean dataset on which to operate.

 Filtering
 ---------